Sanitizes grout, floors, and upholstery with high-temperature steam—no harsh chemicals required.

 Attachments and Best Uses

-You get a floor tool for hard floors and large surfaces, detail brushes for grout and fixtures, a scraper for stuck on residues, and cloths or pads for general wiping.
-The small round brushes are workhorses for grout lines, oven doors, sink rims, and window tracks.
-The floor head paired with a microfiber cloth is great for sealed tile, vinyl, and sealed wood.
-Always check your surface is steam safe, then start with short passes.
+The included tools cover the basics: a floor tool for hard floors and larger areas, detail brushes for grout and fixtures, and a scraper for stuck-on residue.
+The small round brushes do the heavy lifting on grout lines, oven door edges, sink rims, and window tracks.
+Pair the floor head with a microfiber cloth for sealed tile, vinyl, and sealed wood.
+As always, confirm the surface is steam-safe and start with short passes.

 Cleaning and Maintenance